Kika20/supreme-octo-tribble/README.md

 # supreme-octo-tribble
-# this file contains teh details of my project
+# this file contains the details of my project